cldeluna/ansible2_4_base/README.md

 # NetDevOps - Xenial Ansible Network Automation Framework
 ## Using Ansible for Common Networking Tasks
 ### Created:  2016-06-05
-### Modified: 2017-12-30
+### Modified: 2018-06-01
 #### Claudia de Luna (claudia@indigowire.net)

 Ubuntu based Container providing an Ansible 2.4 Control server and Python 2.7 environment along with an Ansible "getting started pack" for the Automation Framework Container.
-The container provides a suitable environment for running scripts and playbooks from the [Emerging Technologies Team](https://dimensiondata.sharepoint.com/teams/ncgg1/SitePages/Main.aspx).
+The container provides a suitable environment for running scripts and playbooks focused on Ansible 2.4 style network automation playbooks.

 Target Functions:
 - Automate the development of device specific configurations from templates and source data